ttsiodras/Score4/Rust/README.md

 usize forever
 -------------
-Converting to usize was also very annoying - search for usize in this file to see how many times I had to do this.
+Converting to `usize` was also very annoying - search for `usize` in `src/main.rs` to see how many times I had to do this.
+I am hoping, again, that I am missing something.

 Never mind, I've only played with Rust in the last 24h
 ------------------------------------------------------